Should Couples Split Bills 50/50

 Choose a system both partners are comfortable with.
 Review it as circumstances change.
 Adjust without keeping score.

-When both people feel respected, the method matters far less than the agreement behind it.
+When both people feel respected, the agreement matters more than the split itself.

 💕